 Your Ticket to the Next Life

 But this creation is not yours alone.
 Indeed, without the Spirit of God within you, your soul would not exist.
-Whenever you (personality) make a moral decision that is consistent with the spirit way—the lead of your inner Spirit—you foster and further the growth of your soul (see What Does the Will of God Actually Mean?).
+Whenever you (personality) make a moral decision that is consistent with the Spirit Way—the lead of your inner Spirit—you foster and further the growth of your soul (see The Will of God Is Sharing Your Life with God).

 Your Spirit Teacher is continuously attempting to spiritualize your mind, to adjust your thoughts and, thereby, foster a new being—a spirit complement—essentially a new you that can survive death.
 In truth, your soul is your immortal self.